Authorization with OAuth

 Overview

-Scalev API uses the OAuth 2.0 Authorization Code flow with PKCE (Proof Key for Code Exchange), which provides a secure way for your application to obtain permission to access resources on behalf of a user.
+Scalev API uses the OAuth 2.0 Authorization Code flow with PKCE (Proof Key for Code Exchange), often known as OAuth 2.1, which provides a secure way for your application to obtain permission to access resources on behalf of a user.
 PKCE is mandatory for all applications to enhance security.
 The flow consists of these key steps:

 - Verifying your business